GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/14_prefabs.md

 ~~~~~~~~~~~~~

 # Updates
 Often you might want to modify the contents of a prefab.
-To do that call @ref bs::Prefab::update "Prefab::update()", preferably with the same scene object it was created with.
+To do that call @bs::Prefab::update, preferably with the same scene object it was created with.

 ~~~~~~~~~~~~~{.cpp}
 // Update mesh on our renderable prefab